khulnasoft/integrations-core/systemd/README.md

 ### Installation

-The Systemd check is included in the [Datadog Agent][2] package.
+The Systemd check is included in the [Khulnasoft Agent][2] package.
 No additional installation is needed on your server.

 ### Configuration